sanskrit/raw_etexts_english/blogs/manasataramgini/2017-12-21_astronomical-experiments-a-preliminary-look-at-globular-clusters.md

 +++
-title = "Astronomical experiments: a preliminary look at globularxa0clusters"
+title = "Astronomical experiments: a preliminary look at globular clusters"

 +++
 While Alexander von Humboldt was exploring South America he observed a